Here is an easy-to-use listing of some of the questions we are most often asked about the Concordia University nursing program.

 - Do I have to complete religion courses before I can apply to Concordia’s nursing program?

 No. Religion is the only General Education Requirement that does not need to be completed prior to entrance into Concordia University's BSN cohort.
 Students who do not have their religion coursework completed will fulfill this requirement during the summer sessions, in addition to their nursing courses.
-World Religions can be completed at any accredited college, whereas REL 221: New Testament must be completed at Concordia University.
+World Religions can be completed at any accredited college, whereas HUM 351 and REL 401 are courses that must be completed at Concordia University.

 - If I tested directly into statistics, do I still have to complete a college algebra course?